Birth Doula FAQs

 Can I hire a Doula for only the birth, not the pre and postnatal items for less money?

 This is not usual and does limit the type of support a doula can provide.
-If you have special circumstances you can negotiate with the individual doula(s).
+The doula generally works best with a family when she knows your hopes and dreams as well as your coping style and strategies.
+If you have special circumstances where you feel you can not afford the full fee adoula charges, you can negotiate with the individual doula(s).

 Will my Doula be my advocate?

 A doula does not make decisions for clients or intervene in their clinical care.
 A doula does not speak on a client's behalf.
 They are there to comfort and support the mother and to encourage and enhance communication between the mother/birthing couple and medical professionals.
 She provides informational and emotional support while respecting a woman's decisions.

 Can a Doula help if I am having a planned Cesarean Birth?